 This is because drones are able to access areas that might otherwise be inaccessible, allowing you to get closer to wildlife, hopefully without disturbing it.
 Chances are, you’ve probably seen drones flying around at some point and, while they’re not silent, they’re usually pretty discreet.

-Drone fishing not only allows you to get an aerial view of the body of water, but it also allows you to cast your bait in the precise area where the fish are, simply by using the drone as a tool to carry your line out over the water instead of casting with your rod.
+Drone fishing not only allows you to get an aerial view of the body of water, but it also allows you to get your bait in the precise area where the fish are, simply by using the fishing drone as a tool to carry your line out over the water instead of casting with your rod.

-It effectively scouts the area for you, allowing you to remain on the shore or in your boat, monitoring the camera, while the drone does all the hard work.
+It effectively scouts the area for you, allowing you to remain on the shore or in your boat, monitoring the camera, while the fishing drone does all the hard work.

 How To Go Drone Fishing